 By Ruth Vitale

 We publish a lot of content here at CreativeFuture, on all manner of topics related to piracy, copyright, and the fight for the rights of creatives in the digital age.
 These are massively complex and difficult topics, and sometimes it becomes necessary to step back for a moment and think about what we’re fighting for and why it matters so much.
-This is one of those times.

-Eight years ago, I stepped away from a three-decades long career as a film executive – because I realized that piracy in the age of the internet posed a significant threat to the creative industries, and we all had to work together to do something about it.
+Ten years ago, I stepped away from a three-decades long career as a film executive – because I realized that piracy in the age of the internet posed a significant threat to the creative industries, and we all had to work together to do something about it.

 With more than 30 years of acquiring or producing and distributing independent films under my belt, I knew firsthand what was at stake.
 With my own eyes, I had seen the ways in which creativity can give rise to extraordinary works of art that enrich our lives, ignite social change, and enthrall and inspire millions.
 I had the incredible privilege of catalyzing many wonderful films, helping bring together hundreds, sometimes thousands, of artists, craftspeople, crewmembers, and other workers on each and every new production I worked on.